miguelperezenciso/NGScrashcourse/README.md

 ### EXERCISE 2:
 Install these softwares in the **bin** directory.
 Note: IGV can be run via [web](https://igv.org/app/).
 We will not use bedtools here.

+# PIPELINE

 ### Folder scheme
 I suggest to have separate folders to organize the different analysis steps, but this is very personal.
-In the exercise, we have a folder **assembly** with the assembly and all required indices, a folder **reads** with all sequence data, bam files are stored in **bamfiles** directoy and vcf files in **varfiles**.
+In the exercise, we have a folder **[assembly](https://github.com/miguelperezenciso/NGScrashcourse/tree/master/assembly)** with the assembly and all required indices, a folder **[reads](https://github.com/miguelperezenciso/NGScrashcourse/tree/master/reads)** with all sequence data, bam files are stored in **bamfiles** directoy and vcf files in **varfiles**.
 Optionally, a **bin** folder contains executables.
+Alternatively, you can have links to these tools in your main path.

 	# current folder
 	DWD=$(pwd)